Who are the cyber attackers?

 23rd January 2019

+Wondering who are the cyber attackers?
 With the global growth of cyber crime continuing into 2019, high-profile cyber attacks continue to be reported daily.
 Who are the cyber attackers and what motivates them to perform illegal and such potentially damaging activities?

 Unknown and anonymous

-Categories of hackers
+Categories of cyber attackers

 - Cyber criminals – both individuals and organisations